General Mills - Earnings Call - Q1 2026

 Our next question comes from Megan Clapp from Morgan Stanley.
 Please go ahead.
 Your line is open.

-Megan Clapp (Equity Research Analyst)
+Megan Clapp (Analyst)

 Jeff Harmening (Chairman and CEO)

 Okay.
 I'm going to try to get to all your questions.
 You had a lot of good ones.
-I'm trying to miss one.
+I'm fine with the next one.
 It's not because I'm trying to avoid it.
 I just forgot.
-But I would say that the year so far has played out as we thought it would.
-And the consumer environment is what we thought it would be.
-In terms of how our progress looks in Nielsen, our top 10 categories in North America retail are about a point better than what we expected.
-And so it's when you get beyond that, when you go to flour and Betty Crocker desserts and things like that, where you see a little bit softer.
-And look, for those key baking season starts in September.
-So we'll see when the weather gets colder.

-But our top 10 are performing at or a little bit better, actually a little bit better than what we anticipated.
-So I would say broadly, consumer sentiment is what we anticipated.
+I would say that the year so far, it's played out as we thought it would.
+The consumer environment is what we thought it would be.
+In terms of how our progress looks in Nielsen, our top 10 categories in North America Retail are about a point better than what we expected.
+When you get beyond that, like flour and Betty Crocker desserts and things like that, you see a little bit softer.
+For those, key baking season starts in September.
+We'll see when the weather gets colder.
+What our top 10 are performing at is actually a little bit better than what we anticipated.
+I would say broadly, consumer sentiment is what we anticipated.

 The growth in our categories is about what we anticipated.
-And certainly, our performance within those categories and growing share in NAR and food service and international and holding it in pet is kind of what we anticipated.
-So I would say so far so good is kind of as we expected.
-With GLP-1s, there's been some impact on our categories, but not significant yet.
+Certainly, our performance within those categories and growing share in NAR and Food Service and International and holding it in Pet is kind of what we anticipated.
+I would say so far so good.
+It's as we expected.
+With GLP-1, there's been some impact on our categories, but not significant yet.
 I would expect GLP-1 usage will continue to grow.
 Everything I read says that it will continue to grow.
-And with that comes reduced calories, obviously, clearly, for those who are using GLP-1s.
-But also, there's opportunity because we know that people taking those medications, we know a couple of things.
+With that comes reduced calories, obviously, clearly for those who are using GLP-1s.
+There's opportunity because we know that people taking those medications, we know a couple of things.
 One is that they are looking for more protein because people tend to lose muscle mass when they're reducing their calories.
-And they need more macronutrients, things like fiber.
-And things like breakfast cereal are high in protein.
-That's why Cheerios Protein, I think, is doing so well.
+They need more macronutrients, things like fiber.
+Things like breakfast cereal are high in protein.

+That's why cereal protein, I think, is doing so well.
 It's good in protein.
 It's high in fiber.
 By the way, oats is also high in fiber.
-And so even though there's a macro trend of GLP-1 usage that we think will continue and will put some macro pressure on some categories over time, there's also a lot of opportunity in that.
-And I want you to make sure that you hear that for us as well.
-And one of the things we're introducing a lot of new products that we can think will meet this demand.
-So we feel good about that.
+Even though there's a macro trend of GLP-1 usage that we think will continue and will put some macro pressure on some categories over time, there's also a lot of opportunity in that.
+I want you to make sure that you hear that for us as well.
+One of the things, we're introducing a lot of new products that we think will meet this demand.
+We feel good about that.

-Megan Clapp (Equity Research Analyst)
+Megan Clapp (Analyst)

 Kofi Bruce (CFO)

 Sure.
 I think it's fair to say we expected the shipment timing issue at Q4.
 It might be modestly larger than we expected.
 We're not expecting a change to the overall outlook for the year.
-And I'm not going to get in the business of making quarterly predictions on pet just because I've failed at that multiple times.
+I'm not going to get in the business of making quarterly predictions on pet just because I've failed at that multiple times.
 There is some volatility quarter to quarter on that business just inherently in shipment timing.
 I think broadly, you have the contours right.
 We will start to see a modest contribution in revenue as we ramp up behind shipments on fresh pet.
 I think we're expecting some modest improvement as we step into Q2 and then into the back half of the year.

-Megan Clapp (Equity Research Analyst)
+Megan Clapp (Analyst)

-Okay.
-That's helpful.
+Okay, that's helpful.
 Thank you.

 You bet.